NYPL-Simplified/circulation-patron-web/README.md

 Once the dependencies are installed and application environments configured, the following two base commands can be used to start the application:

-- `npm run dev` - This command will watch the code for changes and rebuild the front-end code, but won't reload the server code.
-Unless you have a library registry running locally, remember to have a manager, registry or config file set when running this. eg. `CONFIG_FILE=config/cm_libraries.txt npm run dev`
+- `npm run dev` - This command will start the development server, which builds pages lazily (when you request them) to shorten the startup time.
-- `npm run build:prod` - This will build both the server and the client code into `/lib` and `/dist` respectively.
-You can then run `npm run start` to start the built server.
+- `npm run build` - This will build both the server and the client code into `./next`.
+You can then run `npm run start` to start the server.

 The application will start at the base URL of `localhost:3000`.